MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 **TODO**

+The general recommendations are:

-* Avoid the use of IaaS Virtual Machines to the least minimum required.
-Prioritize the use of PaaS services or Containers when possible.
+* Reduce the use of IaaS Virtual Machines to the least minimum required.
+* Prioritize the use of PaaS services or Containers when possible.
 * Replace IaaS dependencies with PaaS when possible to reduce operational complexity and cost.

 When IaaS VMs are required: